frnsimoes/frnsimoes.github.io/content/posts/concurrency-1.md

 +++
 date = 2024-08-20
-title = "Concurrency: data race and locks"
+title = "Concurrency: data race and locks (notes)"
 +++

 A simple example of a multi-threading program.
 We have two threads (p1 and p2) that increment a shared variable (counter) 1000 times each.